Midwest

 The smaller Hilton Promenade is across the street from the aforementioned Hilton and is directly connected to the Branson Landing property.
 While the two Hilton properties share staff and room-service capabilities, the Promenade Hotel takes on more of a boutique feel.
 In addition to traditional rooms, the hotel includes condo suites that overlook the Branson Landing Promenade.
 On the lobby level is Big Whiskey’s Bar and Grill, a regional favorite for dining and socializing.

-Hilton Promenade at Branson Landing
+Hilton Promenade Branson Landing

 Branson